 Bitter Sweet Ending: Every unit is reprimanded for their fraternization and are all split up to fight in new areas, but the Germans singing in the train at the end proves that they will never forget the humanity they showed their enemies.

 Brave Scot: Well, naturally.
-Special mention to Father Palmer, who doesn't quite fit the stereotype (being a non-combatant), but is nonetheless incredibly courageous in his efforts to save wounded soldiers.
+Special mention to Father Palmer, who doesn't quite fit the stereotype (being a non-combatant), but is nonetheless incredibly courageous in his efforts to save wounded soldiers and in bringing a few days' peace to the battlefield.

 Chekhov's Gun: The Clock, Lieutenant Audebert's sketchbook, & the song the Scots taught the Germans.